adamsorbie/unix_course-2020-02-14/README.md

 * change genes.csv to something more relevant for target audience e.g. mapping file from 16S experiment
 * include use case - extracting OTU sequences from fasta file
 * show example of script used for analysis like RNA seq and explain what's going on/see if people can work it out
+* add contents and link to each section

 # unix_course-2020-02-14